fansek/literatura/next-steps.md

 # Next steps

+## Dependency Extraction

+We may create plugin architecture with different implementations of dependency extractors.

+Plugins for dependencies extraction:

+- compile-time
+  - ts-simple (internal)
+  - dpdm implementation
+- run-time
+  - node hook which will record all resolutions when they happen while importing modules

+## Metrics to Measure

 I would like literatura to become a dependency graph analysis tool.
 It should measure various graph properties in order to give user insight into how is the code structured.